 The classic Hershey bar is one of the best parts of a s’more, but there are many other ways to add deliciousness.
 Swap out the traditional chocolate bar for one of these alternatives for some unique s’mores ideas for camping trips.

 6. Lemon Curd

 We read about this idea long ago and have rarely camped without lemon curd ever since – it’s become our go-to s’mores for camping recipe.
 Spread lemon curd on a graham cracker and top with a roasted marshmallow and another graham cracker for a s’more that tastes like lemon meringue pie.

 7. Peppermint Patties or Peanut Butter Cups

 Our venture into new s’mores ideas for camping trips came to life on one Halloween camping trip.
 The kids once collected a wide assortment of candy during that weekend at the campground.
-Not only did we use the mini Hershey’s bars for s’mores, we let the kids experiment with different sweets on their s’mores.
+Not only did we use the mini Hershey’s bars for s’mores, but we also let the kids experiment with different sweets on their s’mores.